calimero-archive/docs/docs/getting_started/running_a_shard.md

 ---
-title: Setting up your Private Shard
+title: Set up your Private Shard
 sidebar_position: 2
 ---

-To set up your Private Shard:
+To set up your private shard:

 1. Navigate to the Calimero [Console](https://app.calimero.network/dashboard).